DESTINATIONS · CALABRIA

 The Strait of Messina – Key Hub of Mediterranean Navigation

 The Strait of Messina is a narrow sea passage that plays a vital role in the geography of the central Mediterranean.
-It stretches from Sicily to mainland Italy, with its width ranging from 3 km to 16 km.
-It is here that the scenic views accessible from Piazza San Rocco are found, offering spectacular panoramas of Sicily and Calabria.
-Geographically, the strait separates the Tyrrhenian Sea from the Ionian Sea, creating a unique ecosystem with strong sea currents.
+It stretches from Sicily to mainland Italy, and at its narrowest point is approximately 3.2 km wide.
+It is from here, from Piazza San Rocco, that one can best see how close Calabria and Sicily lie to each other.
+Geographically, the strait separates the Tyrrhenian Sea from the Ionian Sea, creating a unique area with strong sea currents.

 Ruffo Castle – Guardian of History and Cultural Heart of Scilla